 See also: 9 Best Mortgage Loans for Bad Credit

 Can I get an auto loan with a 598 credit score?

 Some auto lenders will not lend to someone with a 598 score.
-If you are able to get approved for an auto loan with a 598 score, it could be expensive.
+If you are able to get approved for a car loan with a 598 score, it could be expensive.
 If you can raise your credit score, getting a car will be much easier.

 How to Improve a 598 Credit Score

 Credit scores in the Fair range often reflect a history of credit mistakes or errors.
 For example, you may have some late payments, charges offs, foreclosures, and even bankruptcies showing up on your credit report.

 Here are five ways to improve your 598 credit score:

 1. Dispute Negative Accounts on Your Credit Report

 It’s a good idea to grab a copy of your free credit report from each of the three major credit bureaus, Equifax, Experian, and TransUnion to see what is being reported about you.
 If you find any negative items, you may want to hire a credit repair company such as Lexington Law.
 They can help you dispute them and possibly have them removed.